-This Action Plan will list additional local stresses affecting priority SGCN in each major habitat type.
+In addition to this list of general stresses, this Action Plan will list more specific local stresses affecting priority SGCN in each major habitat type.

 Conservation Actions

 To address these stresses, the 2015 SWAP recommended these main types of action in the CFA, listed below.